OCA/sale-workflow/sale_order_type/README.rst

 Inside each rule, you can select any number of products and/or product categories.

-When editing a sale order that has no type, if a product matches the product of any rule then the sale order type bound to the rule is associated to the sale order.
+In the sale order form you can find the matching order type by clicking on the button *Find by rule* placed near the *Type* field.
 If the rule does not match *by product*, product categories are checked.

-In the sale order form you can also find the matching order type by clicking on the button *Find by rule* placed near the *Type* field.

 The sale order types and the rules are inspected based on the value of their *sequence* field.